kurt-liao/simple-server-client/README.md

 docker build -t nio_server .
 ```

-Get into client directory and build it as well.
+Get into Client directory and build it as well.
 ```
 docker build -t nio_client .
 ```